Some links on this page are affiliate links. See full disclosure in the page footer.

 Resourcefulness isn’t scrappiness for the sake of struggle, it’s creative problem-solving on a deadline.
 These founders build prototypes with duct tape and hustle, not PowerPoint decks and roundtables.

-Example: Tan France, co-host of Queer Eye and fashion entrepreneur, launched his early clothing lines with limited capital and no fashion degree.
-His ability to improvise and self-teach helped him stand out in a saturated industry.
+Example: Tan France, co-host of Queer Eye and fashion entrepreneur, launched early clothing ventures after years of hands-on experience in fashion.
+His ability to adapt across design, retail, and entrepreneurship helped him stand out in a saturated industry.

 15. Strategic Patience